discipulus262/nvim-config/README.md

 # nvim-config

-A Neovim Configureation based on ThePrieamagen's config tutorial
+A Neovim Configeration based on ThePrieamagen's config tutorial